-Curious to hear how others felt about it, we opened the topic up with a question on our Facebook page.
-It turns out, some estheticians wear them from SkinReading until the end of the treatment.
+Curious to hear how others felt about it, we opened the topic up with a question on social media.
+It turns out some estheticians wear skin care gloves from the consultation you receive before your facial until the very end of the treatment.
 Others wear them only during extractions.
 Since it’s such a popular topic, and one we find important to any facial experience – for both the professional and the client – we want to talk about why we always encourage estheticians to use gloves in the treatment room, throughout the entire treatment.

-It’s the law.
 Many states legally require that estheticians wear gloves during the extraction process to prevent the possible transmission of illness via blood or other bodily fluids.
 While this policy varies from state to state, it’s reason enough to wear gloves during and post extraction to keep both client and esthetician safe.

 With the barrier of the glove between the skin of your hands and the skin care you’re using, your client gets 100% of the product and its benefits, and you use less product!

-Your hands are your business.
 Have naturally cold hands?
 Love to garden and have hands that show it?
 Experiencing dryness from constant washing and sanitizing?
 With gloves, your client will never know.
 Gloves that fit properly will warm hands and cover them in a smooth texture that glides over the skin when product is applied, removing any distractions and making it a pleasant experience for both you and your client.

 She’s right!
 No matter how short and well-kept your fingernails are, dirt, dead skin, and bacteria can build up beneath them during the facial, leaving both you and future clients open to infection.

-You are a pro!
 Medical and dental professionals take the same care with gloves when they interact with patients – why not bring that same level of professionalism and authority into your treatment room?

-THE KEY: Make sure your gloves fit properly.
+Make sure your gloves fit properly.
 We love non-latex gloves that are so thin that you can still feel the texture and temperature of your client’s skin so there’s no worry of losing a connection between you, your client, and their skin.
 A properly fitting glove should hug the hand so there’s no excess material to make noise or slide around.
 Correctly-fitting gloves shouldn’t be noticed by a client and, in our experience, even estheticians (who typically don’t wear gloves during massage) have told us they couldn’t tell a difference when we gave them a facial while wearing them.
 Quite a few of you said the same of your clients in our Facebook conversation!